 High and cool: classic terroirs on the eastern hills

-Important producers (Central/High East): Biondi-Santi (Il Greppo) , Fuligni, Salvioni, Cerbaiona, Pian dell'Orino, Padelletti.
+Main producers (Central/High East): Biondi-Santi (Il Greppo) , Fuligni, Salvioni, Cerbaiona, Pian dell'Orino, Padelletti.

 Influence of the weather: warm and cool years